agoering/spice-pinball/instructors/to-do.md

     - PBJ robot pdf
     - cup stacking
     - other games and activities
+- Table build instructions
+    - Cut instructions
+    - Other hardware required
+    - Power tools required
+    - Number of power tools given size of group
+    - Build instructions
+    - Where we found the pinballs and springs
 - How we run camp
     - camp philosophy
     - our implementation strategy